Last updated on March 25th, 2025

 The Historic Washington Cake is a rich, tender pound cake that combines natural ingredients like currants soaked in brandy, and warm spices like nutmeg and cloves.
-In the 18th and early 19th centuries, this cake was traditionally served in honor of Washington’s Birthday on February 22nd.
-This cake was considered an everyday cake, similar to a Composition Cake, which is basic adaptable recipe.
-It predates the naming of cakes like “sponge cake” or “pound cake”, etc. Try baking up this historic vintage dessert to celebrate the upcoming President’s Day.
+In the 18th and early 19th centuries, it was prepared in honor of Washington’s Birthday on February 22nd.
+Also known as an “everyday cake”, it is similar to a Composition Cake, a basic adaptable recipe that predates the naming of cakes like “sponge cake” or “pound cake”, etc. Try baking up this historic vintage dessert to celebrate the upcoming President’s Day.

-Washington Cake should not be mistaken for other famous desserts like Martha Washington’s Great Cake, a rich fruitcake made at Mt.
-Vernon for Epiphany on January 6th.
-Sometimes, it can also be mistaken for Martha Washington’s Pie, which is actually a cake with a delicate sponge cake with a fruit jam served with tea.
+Washington Cake can sometimes be mistaken for Martha Washington’s Great Cake, a rich fruitcake made at Mt.
+Vernon on January 6th for Epiphany or Martha Washington’s Pie, which is a delicate sponge cake with fruit jam.

 Recipe Research

-I found original recipes for the cake from “The Ladies’ New Book of Cookery” by Sarah Josepha Buell originally published in 1852.
+I found original Washington cake recipe from “” by Sarah Josepha Buell originally published in 1852.

 Beat together 1 1/2 lb. of sugar, and three quarters of pound of butter; add 4 eggs well beaten, half pint of sour milk, and 1 tea-spoonful of saleratus, dissolved in a little hot water.
 Stir in gradually 1 3/4 lb. of flour, 1 wine glassful of wine or brandy, and 1 nutmeg grated.
 Beat all well together.
 This will make two round cakes.
 It should be baked in a quick oven, and will take from 15 to 30 minutes, according to the thickness of the cakes.

-Here is another Washington cake recipe based on Virginia Campbell’s 1840’s original recipe, in the book “The Guilded Table” by Suzanne Corbett (2015).
+Here is another Washington cake recipe based on Virginia Campbell’s 1840’s original recipe, in the book “” by Suzanne Corbett (2015).

 1 3/4 lbs. flour, 1 1/2 lbs. sugar, 3/4 lb. butter, 8 eggs, 1 pint warm milk, 1 teaspoonfull of pearl ash dissolved in french brandy, 2 lbs. currants or raisins, or 1 lb. of each, 2 nutmegs, and 6 cloves, 1 teacup brandy.